LiuZeJie97/flowchart-to-code/README.md

 # Flowchart2Code

 Convert Flowchart into Pseudo-Code.
-This code can:
+This code:
-- Generate code containing BREAK, CONTINUE, RETURN, WHILE, DOWHILE, IF, ELIF.
+- Can generate code containing BREAK, CONTINUE, RETURN, WHILE, DOWHILE, IF, ELIF.
 - Support complex flowcharts, such as the Condition nodes with more than 2 outgoing edges.

 <!---